Weaving of textiles — Strategic Scorecard

 Supply chain complexity, transport modes, storage, security, and energy availability.

 Moderate exposure — this pillar averages 2.4/5 across 9 attributes.
-No attributes are at elevated levels (≥4).
+1 attribute is elevated (score ≥ 4).
 This pillar is modestly below the Heavy Industrial & Extraction baseline.

 -